lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 By now - and outing this narrator's descriptive skills to be not very good - Lucy and Linda's impenetrable disguises had been penetrated...

-In other words, their moustaches had fallen off a nd Linda had stopped farting, revealing that they were in fact, yes...
+In other words, their moustaches had fallen off and Linda had stopped farting, revealing that they were in fact, yes...

 Two handbag-headed women.

-Two handbag-headed woman who'd just kicked the potato and dweeb out of a bunch of self-declared manly men.
+Two handbag-headed women who'd just kicked the potato and dweeb out of a bunch of self-declared manly men.

 It was right about now that Andrew Potatohead regained consciousness to witness this fact and - presumably unable to compute what he was seeing - his reconstituted potato head...